 Public Comments – Called Board Meetings:

 Agenda Items.* Similar to regular Board meetings, every person who signed up in the appropriate time period may address the Board on an agenda item, prior to the Board’s discussion and/or consideration of the item.
-Each speaker is limited to five minutes.
+Unless otherwise determined by the Board, each speaker is limited to five minutes.

-Non-Agenda Items.* No public comments on non-agenda items will be during called Board meetings.
+Non-Agenda Items.* No public comments on non-agenda items will be allowed during called Board meetings.

 Public Question/Answer Session – Public Hearing during Regular or Called Board Meeting: